2. Setup Clindet#

 2.3.2.
 Configure Environment Reuse#

 By default, Snakemake rebuilds Conda environments on every run.
-To install environments once and reuse them, edit workflow/config/conf/softwares.yaml and set each tool to its installed environment name:
+To install environments once and reuse them, first create all the required Conda environments:

 conda: